VDA5050/VDA5050/VDA5050_EN.md

 If you encounter any inaccuracies in the application of the proposals or the possibility of an incorrect interpretation, please inform the VDA immediately so that any defects can be rectified.

 **Publisher**
-Verband der Automobilindustrie e.v.
-(VDA) Behrenstrasse 35, 10117 Berlin,
+Verband der Automobilindustrie e.V.
+(VDA)
+Behrenstraße 35, 10117 Berlin,
 Germany
 www.vda.de